 Where: Hellenistic Egypt

-Greatest Works: Samson, large parts of the books of Samuel
+Greatest Works: Samson, many parts of the books of Samuel

 The poet writes about the grief felt throughout Judea alongside with the celebrations of Hebrew freedom.
 The civil war left its mark